mdfGit/docker-sandbox/jenkins/README.md

 ```
 docker cp $CONTAINERID:/var/jenkins_home TARGETDIRECTORY
 ```
-command to extract the data for backups on the host machine,  Treat it like a database.
+Treat this directory like a database.
 To restore, just do the reverse, but make sure the target is /var/, not /var/jenkins_home

 ```
 docker run --name local_jenkins -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts